reismgadsden/SkyrimLocCrawl/readme.md

 <img src="./markdownassets/nonmatchedsearch.png" width="50%">
 <br/>
 <br/>
-Clicking on any of these results will allow to view them, regard the <a href="view">next section</a> to learn more about the results.
+Clicking on any of these results will allow to view them, regard the <a href="#view">next section</a> to learn more about the results.

 ## 2. <a name="view"></a>Viewing Results
 This section will give a quick overview of the results that will come up for locations. <i>Note: there will be variations based on how you get to the location, however this a generalized summary of navigating displayed results</i>